lxa2015/lxa-py/README.md

     $ git clone https://github.com/lxa2015/lxa-py.git
     $ cd lxa-py/

-Now you are at the directory `lxa-py/` are ready to use any of the core components of Linguistica.
+Now you are at the directory `lxa-py/` and ready to use any of the core components of Linguistica.

 Core components
 ---------------